AppleCraft-Net/MCRealTime/README.md

 You do not have to do much to get the plugin working.
 Just put the plugin in the normal plugins folder.
 This also applies to the users who use BungeeCord!

+You can activate and deactivate the plugin in the config.yml file by setting the value "enable" to true or false accordingly.
+You can also set the effect of the plugin globally or set it to a specific world by setting the variable "global" to false and entering the respective world name in "world".

 Here are maybe important commands: